wixtoolset/web/src/Web/Static/documents/documentation/manual/v3/howtos/general/extension_usage_introduction.html.md

 1. Click the Add button to add a reference to the chosen extension DLL.
 1. Browse and add other extension DLLs as needed.

-To enable IntelliSense for a WiX extension in the Visual Studio IDE, you need to add an `xmlns` declaration to the &lt;Wix&gt;
+To enable IntelliSense for a WiX extension in the Visual Studio IDE, you need to add an `xmlns` declaration to the \<Wix>
 element in your .wxs file, as specified in the extension page.
 For example, if you want to use the NativeImage functionality in the
-Netfx Extension, the &lt;Wix&gt; element would look like the following:
+Netfx Extension, the \<Wix> element would look like the following:

     <Wix xmlns="http://schemas.microsoft.com/wix/2006/wi"
          xmlns:netfx="http://schemas.microsoft.com/wix/NetFxExtension">